-The Board of Directors has approved and recommends that the shareholders of the Company ratify and approve the amendment of the Company's Assumed 2006 Stock Incentive Plan (the "Plan") to increase the number of authorized shares of common stock that may be issued pursuant to Awards under the Plan from 16,500,000 to 22,500,000 shares.
-A copy of the Plan, as amended, is attached as Appendix B. Approval of the amendment of the Plan by the shareholders is intended, among other things, to qualify options, stock grants and stock appreciation rights ("SARs") granted under the plan as "performance-based compensation," which is not subject to the limits on deductibility of Section 162(m) of the Code, described further below, and to enable the Company to grant incentive stock options ("ISOs") under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code").
+The Board of Directors has approved and recommends that the shareholders of the Company ratify and approve the Company's Assumed 2006 Stock Incentive Plan, as amended (the "Plan").
+A copy of the Plan, as amended, is attached as Appendix A. Approval of the Plan by the shareholders is intended, among other things, to qualify options, restricted stock and restricted stock unit grants, stock appreciation rights ("SARs") and dividend equivalents granted under the plan as "performance-based compensation," which is not subject to the limits on deductibility of Section 162(m) of the Code, described further below, and to enable the Company to grant incentive stock options ("ISOs") under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code").

-The Plan was adopted by a predecessor organization effective November 27, 2006.
+The Plan was originally adopted by a predecessor organization effective November 27, 2006.
 The purpose of the Plan is to encourage and enable selected employees, directors, and independent contractors of the Company and its affiliates to acquire or increase their holdings of common stock and other equity-based interests in the Company in order to promote a closer identification of their interests with ours, thereby stimulating their efforts to enhance our efficiency, soundness, profitability, growth and shareholder value.
-Persons eligible to participate in the Plan are such employees, officers, directors, independent contractors and consultants of the Company or one of its subsidiaries (or future parent companies) as the administrator of the Plan in its discretion, shall designate from time to time.
-As of March 1, 2013, the Company employed approximately 182 full-time personnel.
+As of May 1, 2014, the Company employed approximately 300 full-time personnel.